MarkMcCulloh/cdktf-provider-neon/API.md

 - *Type:* string

-The role name.
+The name of the default role provisioned upon creation of new project.

 If not specified, the default role name will be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kislerdm/neon/0.2.5/docs/resources/project#role_name Project#role_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kislerdm/neon/0.5.0/docs/resources/project#role_name Project#role_name}

 ---